MicrosoftDocs/win32/desktop-src/DxTechArts/games-for-windows-test-requirements-1-0-0006.md

 <li>Save the game.
 During the save process, verify that the game saves using the save name: My First Save Game.</li>
 <li>Exit back to the main menu.</li>
 <li>Attempt to load the newly saved game.</li>
-<li>Verify that the game does not encounter errors when handling unsupported file system characters, such as \ / : * ? &quot; &lt; or &gt; If the game allows you, name the saved game.</li>
+<li>Verify that the game does not encounter errors when handling unsupported file system characters, such as \ / : * ? &quot; < or &gt; If the game allows you, name the saved game.</li>
 <li>If the user is allowed to name their profile and/or character or save games, verify that the game does not encounter errors when using long file names here as well.</li>
 </ol></td>
 </tr>